ryzzaki/delivro-task/README.md

 ### Final remarks

 We do not penalize the usage of AI at all.
 You can complete this task anyhow you want.
 With that being said, we do strongly care about the result, and if the project is simply an AI generated slop without any post processing input from your side then your submission will not be a very strong contender.
 We will follow up with a code review call where you will have an opportunity to explain all of your stack choices and why you have implemented the task in your own way.

+### Task Submission

+Please push your work to a new PUBLIC repository on your Github or Gitlab profile and share the link to the repository with us.
+If you have deployed the app anywhere (Vercel, Netlify, etc.) then please share the url link to the deployment with us too.